Giving Back

 Giving back not only fosters goodwill, it also contributes to the overall well-being of employees and the community.
 Small businesses often go beyond direct financial donations, offering more creative and targeted ways to engage employees and make a difference.
 Consider:

-3. Meal Donations: Providing a “fill the box” opportunity to battle food insecurity.
+Providing a “fill the bow” opportunity to battle food insecurity.
 For Thanksgiving, employee teams might provide the box and canned goods while the company purchases gift cards for the turkey.

-7. Make it Competitive: Have some fun.
-Run an employee March Madness pool or a cook-off fundraisers.
+Have some fun!
+Run an employee March Madness pool or a cook-off fundraiser.
 Let the winner select the charity for the corporate donation.

 There are many diverse and meaningful ways for businesses to give back to the community.
 By aligning their efforts with the specific needs of the local area, businesses of all sizes can create a positive and lasting impact that extends far beyond their day-to-day operations.